 Here is an easy backyard adventure that I have done 3 times already.
 You can easily spot the International Space Station flying overhead.
-Nasa will send you an email with a time and place when the International Space Station (ISS) will be overhead.
 It looks a lot like a fast airplane except that’s a lot higher and traveling thousands of miles an hour.
-To be exact, the space station flies at 17,500 miles (28,000 km) per hour, and airplanes fly at about 600 miles (965 km) per hour.
+To be exact, the space station flies at 17,500 miles (28,000 km) per hour, and airplanes fly at about 600 miles (965 km) per hour, and a bicycle travels at about 12 miles (20 km) per hour (if you’re lucky).
 The Space Station is the third brightest object in the sky after the Sun and Moon.
+Nasa will send you an email with a time and place when the International Space Station (ISS) will be overhead.
 The timing will be down to the exact minute, so it is very easy to spot.
-I even used a pair of binoculars that I got at Goodwill.
-I could even see the astronauts!
+Using a pair of binoculars that I got at Goodwill, I could even see the astronauts!
 (Just kidding.)

-However, the space station is only visible because it reflects the light of from our Sun — the same reason we can see the Moon or any of the other planets.
-However, the space station isn’t bright enough to see during the day.
+However, the space station is only visible because it reflects the light off if our Sun — the same reason we can see the Moon or any of the other planets, or even — ourselves.
+However, the space station isn’t bright enough to be seen during the day.
 It can only be seen at dawn or dusk in your location.
-So you may have to wait a month until it is both dark where you live and the space station happens to be going overhead.
+So you may have to wait a month until it is both dusk or dawn where you live and the space station happens to be going overhead.